 The unpaired, symmetrical carina (dorsal) and rostrum (ventral) are present in almost all calcite shelled cirripedes.
 Typically (Fig. 2G-I, R; Fig. 7E, F) the rostrum is approximately half the height of the carina, or even very considerably smaller (Scalpellidae).
 In brachylepadids of the genera Pycnolepas and Faxelepas (Fig. 7A-D) the carina and rostrum are similar in shape, but in the basal verrucomorph Eoverruca (Fig. 7O-R) the rostrum is shorter and broader and both are slightly asymmetrical.
 In verrucids, the rostra and carinae are concavo-convex, asymmetrical and differ considerably in shape (Fig. 7S-V).
 In the brachylepadid genus Brachylepas, rostra and carinae are low, hemiconical and of similar shape (Fig. 7G-J) and they are also similar in the catophragmid balanomorph Catophragmus (Fig. 7K-N).

+Figure 7

 Sculpture, shell structure